Editorial Standards

 - Pay what you owe by the April due date to limit interest and penalties.
 A payment made online and marked as an extension counts as a valid extension request, and you get a confirmation number.

-- If you live and work abroad on the regular due date, you get a two‑month automatic extension to file and pay, interest still accrues, and for 2025 that date is Monday, June 16 because June 15 falls on a Sunday.
+- If you live and work abroad on the regular due date, you get a two‑month automatic extension to file and pay, interest still accrues, and for 2025 returns that date is Monday, June 15, 2026.
 Filing Form 4868 adds four more months.

 - Safe harbor for estimated payments, the standard way to avoid underpayment penalties, is generally 90% of current‑year tax or 100% of prior‑year tax, 110% if your prior‑year AGI was over 150,000.